Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

 From now on everything must be done from the biocbuild account.

-- Hardware requirements for running the BioC software builds:
+### Hardware requirements for running the BioC software builds

                           strict minimum  recommended
     Nb of logical cores:               8           16